lucidworks/silk/README.md

   * Verify that `silkconfig` collection is created in the Solr Admin page.

+  _NOTES_: Solr comes with some example data that you can use to get started with Silk.
+For example, check out the directory `$SOLR_HOME/example/films/` (or the online version [Films example](https://github.com/apache/lucene-solr/tree/trunk/solr/example/films)).

 6. Change directory to `$SILK_HOME` and run command `npm run start` to start Silk.

     _NOTES_: The first run will take a while, depending on your Internet connection, because Silk needs to download all the necessary Node modules.
 When it is ready, you should see a message saying `Listening on 0.0.0.0:5601`.